AMReX-Astro/Castro/paper/paper.md

 that aims to prevent the hydro and reactions from becoming decoupled.
 The simplified SDC method uses the CTU PPM hydro together with an iterative scheme to fully couple the reactions and hydro, still to second order [@simple_sdc].
-Both of these methods have a retry scheme, where a timestep will be rejected if the burning solve fails to meet its tolerance, negative densities are generated, or we violate one of the timestepping criteria.
 Alternatively, we have implemented a traditional SDC method that couples hydro and reactions to both second and fourth-order in space and time [@castro_sdc] (at present, this method is single-level only).
+The Strang splitting and simplified SDC methods have a retry scheme, where a timestep will be rejected and retried at a smaller, subcycled timestep if the burning solve fails to meet its tolerance, negative densities are generated, or we violate one of the timestepping criteria.

 In addition to reactive hydrodynamics, Castro includes full self-gravity with isolated boundary conditions and rotation, both